System electronics

 -

-After each step in (5) the current, the voltage and power at the inverter DC input are updated.
-The new values are calculated using the array IV curve adjusted for the DC wiring resistance.3 In some cases, this requires previous constraints to be reimposed, most notably that the power has not dropped below the threshold power level.
-(Note that the array voltage cannot be increased beyond the array VOC point nor decreased below zero.)
+After each constraint is applied, the current, voltage and power at the inverter DC input are updated using the array IV curve adjusted for DC wiring resistance.3 In some cases, previous constraints must be reimposed (particularly ensuring power remains above the threshold).
+The array voltage is bounded between zero and the array open-circuit voltage.

 -